javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 For converting values like `12pt` and `100px` to a number:

-- Use `parseInt/parseFloat` for the "soft" conversion, which reads a number from a string until broken by something that is not a number.
+- Use `parseInt/parseFloat` for the "soft" conversion, which reads a number from a string and then returns the value they could read before the error.

 For fractions: